 Here's the good news for scaling an online learning business: Learning in this capacity is now the norm rather than the exception.
 That means more people are online seeking out solutions and outcomes and the courses that help better their lives.

 CorpU was, in many ways, a pioneer of online learning.
-Coding bootcamps were starting to emerge onto the scene and digital trade schools had a place but little to no merit.
+Coding bootcamps were starting to emerge onto the scene and the school's digital education initiatives and trade schools had a place but little to no merit.
 Now, the merits of digital learning and course certifications are just as good (and oftentimes, better) than traditional education.

 Spoiler alert: Sitting eight or more hours in a classroom isn't conducive to learning, either.